shoogalmmr/RobotDash/README.md

 ### **Setup Instructions**
 **Step 1: Start XAMPP**

-Open XAMPP Control Panel.
+1- Open XAMPP Control Panel.

-Start both Apache and MySQL modules.
+2- Start both Apache and MySQL modules.

 **Step 2: Create the Database**

-- 1- Open your browser and go to [http://localhost/phpmyadmin]
+1- Open your browser and go to [http://localhost/phpmyadmin.]

-- 2- Create a new database, e.g., robot_control.
+2- Create a new database, e.g., robot_control.

-- 3- Import the provided SQL structure:
+3- Import the provided SQL structure:

 - Go to the Import tab.

-- Choose the positions.sql file [https://github.com/shoogalmmr/RobotDash/blob/main/positions.sql] or manually copy the code inside it to create the positions table in the database.
+- Choose the positions.sql file[https://github.com/shoogalmmr/RobotDash/blob/main/positions.sql]or manually copy the code inside it to create the positions table in the database.

 **Step 3: Place Project Files**
+Step 3: Place Project Files
-Copy the following project files to the htdocs folder inside your XAMPP directory:
+Copy the entire robotcontrol/ folder (which contains the following files) into the htdocs directory inside your XAMPP installation:

 index.html